 I used the bottom of Frost Armor for the first time and I liked the feeling of not worrying if I’d get attacked.

-to hide our criminal selves from justice some fresh air.
-We followed hints provided by a strange coin that we’d found earlier that led to the Temple of the Eclipse.
+After our failure to kill the commander of the guards, we needed to hide from justice some fresh air.
+We followed hints, provided by a strange coin that we’d found earlier, that led to the Temple of the Eclipse.

 The Temple of the Eclipse’s main gimmick is its link to both light and dark.
-And it has a Boss: the Colorless, whom also follows this thematic.
+And it has a Boss: the Colorless, who also follows this thematic.
 All other elements are weaker than usual and that is, of course, a major pain in the ass for our Elementalist…

 In the temple’s parlour, we are greeted by two pairs of Night and Sun Demons.
-The Cragheart charges head on and in his recklessness, he gets many grievous wounds.
+The Cragheart charges head on and, in his recklessness, he gets many grievous wounds.
 I patch him up and he’s back in combat shape but the demons are very dangerous and are hard to outmaneuver.
 It’s not easy but we defeat them and get a special scenario item, something we can use against the Colorless.

 Jumping over the Stone Golems and simply ignore them would have been a viable plan, as they’re turtle-slow, but we feared the long-ranged Ancient Artillery‘s firepower in the back.
 So we finished the golems and also got a second scenario item nearby.
 Once we got close though, the artillery were easily dispatched.
 Unfortunately, by then it’s obvious that we don’t have very long before we’re all exhausted and we still have the Boss to slay…